-Miami, Miami Beach, Coral Gables and Hialeah support their own Fire/Rescue Departments with the remaining municipalities and unincorporated Miami-Dade receiving services from the Miami-Dade County Fire Rescue Department.
+Miami, Miami Beach, Coral Gables, Key Biscayne and Hialeah support their own Fire/Rescue Departments with the remaining municipalities and unincorporated Miami-Dade receiving services from the Miami-Dade County Fire Rescue Department.
 There are three (3) HazMat Teams in Miami-Dade County.
 They are supported by the Miami-Dade County Fire Rescue Department, City of Miami Fire Rescue Department and the City of Hialeah Fire Department.

-Miami-Dade County is home to 21 licensed hospitals, 49 nursing homes, 803 adult congregate care living facilities and numerous day care facilities.
+Miami-Dade County is home to 33 licensed hospitals, 53 nursing homes, 1,364 adult living facilities and adult day care centers.